MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -RunAsVirtualAccount
 Configures sessions using this session configuration to be run as the computer's (virtual) administrator account.
+This field cannot be used in conjunction with the `-GroupManagedServiceAccount` parameter.

 ```yaml
 Type: SwitchParameter